 Just like people, dogs tend to slow down as they get older.
 They may not be able to run as fast or play as energetically as they could in their youth, but that doesn’t mean they don’t still enjoy a good game of fetch.

-Their bodies aren’t able to generate as much body heat, and they can quickly lose vital body heat when exposed to cold weather.
+Their bodies cannot generate as much body heat, and they can quickly lose vital body heat when exposed to cold weather.
 As a result, it’s important to take extra care of your senior dog during the winter months.
-Keep them inside as much as possible, and make sure they have a warm place to sleep.
+Keep them inside as much as possible, and ensure they have a warm place to sleep.

 If they go outside, keep an eye on them and bring them back inside if they seem cold or uncomfortable.